"Where do you get your inspiration for your stories?" I am often asked in my book talks.

 You said it.

-All these explicit, exquisite letters are now down to this once-insignificant single "k"?!
+All these explicit, exquisite words are now reduced to this once-insignificant single "k"?!

 Test messaging has irrevocably altered our perception of words.
 And “k” symbolizes this change big time.
-We now brazenly misspell words for the sake of brevity and convenience.
+We now brazenly misspell words for the sake of brevity.
 And we've said good-bye to punctuation marks and capitalization that make syntax elegant, not to mention correct.

 "K" indeed has come a long way.
 It crept into our lives just when words have abruptly appeared with new, added meanings.
 Who would have thought that "windows" would now mean software other than that part of our homes where the wind comes through?
 “Virus” is no longer just what ails our physical bodies.
 “Scroll” has ceased to be the material upon which the original scriptures were written.